| <!DOCTYPE HTML> |

 | <h3 id="how-providers-are-set-up"><a class="header" href="#how-providers-are-set-up">How providers are set up</a></h3> |

-| <p>When the tcx is created, it is given the providers by its creator using |
+| <p>When the tcx is created, it is given both the local and external providers by its creator using |

-| <pre><code class="language-rust ignore">struct Providers { |
+| <pre><code class="language-rust ignore">pub struct Providers { |

 | }</code></pre> |